Daferia/walk-haven-scroll/README.md

 ### Landing Page and Welcome Page

 + The Home/Landing page image
-   - General Welome page with a brief Welcome to the site.
+   - General Welcome page with a brief Welcome to the site.
    - Hero Image as well as a logo.

 ### Gallery